Education

 Should humans and animals have the same rights?
 Do we have free will?
 And what is the point of going to school?
 These thought-provoking questions often arise in our daily lives, and we call them philosophical questions.
 Engaging with these questions is a great way to explore issues that are important to us.

-Young people are full of wonder.
+People are full of wonder.
 The ability to ask questions is crucial to the development of dialogue and citizenship skills.
 We believe that it is our collective responsibility to approach children and students as open and creative minds.
 They are much more than just hard drives to be filled with information and knowledge.

 To help young people develop their dialogue and critical thinking skills, we work with schools in Estonia.
 There’s no such thing as too early a start to the joy of open discussion and dialogue.
 We offer different elective courses using the Philosophy for Childeren (P4C) and Thinking Moves A-Z methods.
 Here the students’ ideas, observations and questions play a central role.